 Back to all Project Ideas / Assess Indoor Air

-- Perform your walk-through inside and outside, according to the checklist tools, and share your findings from your walk-through with school officials and advocate for healthy IAQ solutions and programs in the school.
+- Perform your walk-through inside and outside, share your findings from your walk-through with school officials, and advocate for healthy indoor air quality solutions and programs in the school.

-- Find more information from the American Lung Association about asthma and the sources that can trigger symptoms, and take a look at resources from Mom’s Clean Air Force that profile asthma triggers that could impact students and staff.
+- Take a look at the resources from Mom’s Clean Air Force about asthma triggers that could impact students and staff.

 - Read about federal efforts and find additional resources from the National Asthma Education and Prevention Program.

 - Watch the Northwest Clean Air Agency video, “School Walk-through: Identifying and Solving Common Indoor Air Quality Problems,” to see what a school walkthrough may include.

 Middleburg Montessori in Marshall, VA

 “We analyzed the air quality of our school and worked to improve it through implementing a green wall.
 We engineered a hydroponics system using plants to filter our air.
 We hope to be a point of inspiration and learning for Middleburg Montessori School and the larger community.”